Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 ## Some notes

-The value of an interface is that it can ensure the same set of behaviors across several different classes.
+Interfaces enforce the same set of behaviors across several different classes.

-The expectation is that these behaviors are implemented differently among the classes that implement them.
+These behaviors may differ among the classes that implement them.

 - An interface can contain public non-static concrete methods as default methods.
 - An interface can contain public static concrete methods.